fady17/image-tool/README.md

 # Client-Side Image Manipulator

 A privacy-focused, browser-based tool for quick image manipulation.
-Built with Vite, React, TypeScript, and the power of WebAssembly.
+Built with React, TypeScript.

 ![Screenshot of the tool in action](public/Screenshot.png) <!-- We will add this later -->